Last updated: 15th June 2026 | Originally published: 26th February 2025

 Electricians’ Current Workload

-Based on our latest survey, electricians across the UK report varying levels of workload:
+Based on our latest survey, electricians across the UK report varying levels of workload (2025 figures shown for comparison):

-Nearly half of respondents experience a moderate workload with some busy periods, while others are either constantly under high demand or seldom pushed to capacity.
+Half of respondents experience a moderate workload with some busy periods, consistent with 2025, while a slightly larger share now report being very or extremely busy, and fewer report not being busy.
 By understanding these workload trends, both customers and professionals can better anticipate scheduling availability and industry demand.

 How Customers Respond to Pricing

 Customer reactions to electrical quotes vary widely based on their familiarity with market rates, perceived value, and personal circumstances.
-According to our survey data:
+According to our survey data (with 2025 figures for comparison):

 Will Electrical Job Prices Increase in 2025?

-The electrical industry anticipates potential shifts in pricing for 2025, influenced by broader economic factors.
-Insights from electricians trained with us reveal:
+The electrical industry anticipates potential shifts in pricing for 2026, influenced by broader economic factors.
+Insights from electricians trained with us reveal (with 2025 figures for comparison):

-Survey participants who anticipate a rise in electrical prices in 2025 have highlighted key factors contributing to this expectation:
+Notably, fewer electricians firmly predict price rises this year than in 2025, with more sitting on the fence or expecting prices to hold.
+Survey participants who do anticipate a rise in electrical prices in 2026 have highlighted key factors contributing to this expectation:

 Materials